michelleliu103/w205_finalproject/Readme.txt

         b. within each folder, remove the header and then concatenate the files into one single file with the command:

         ls *.csv | xargs -n 1 tail -n+2 > output_YYYY.csv

+7. for each csv file of tweets, run the command "python dbscript.py filename.csv" to create a postgres database and populate it with the tweets